Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/has-lpaq-journey.md

 ## Constraints, designations and other issues

-- boolean `/correct-appeal-type/` Is a <appeal type> appeal the correct type of appeal?
+- boolean `/correct-appeal-type/` Is <appeal type with an or a> appeal the correct type of appeal?
 - boolean `/affect-listed-building/` Does the proposed development affect the setting of listed buildings?
 - list-add-more `/affected-listed-buildings/` Add another building or site?